-This document is a work in progress, replacing the first version of the FAQ as of Nov 29/2017.
-It is our intention to work on this document, trying to make it as concise and easy to understand as possible.
-If you find any inaccuracies, we ask that you please take a moment to contact us so that we can update.
+This document is a work in progress.
+It is our intention to continually update this FAQ in order to keep up with the work that is being done by NutPile developers.
+If you find any inaccuracies or omissions, we ask that you please take a moment to contact us so that we can update.

 The NutPile Team

 Support Tickets: Support tickets available when logged into your NCP (NutPile Control Panel).